consileonpl/consileonpl.github.com/_posts/2014-04-17-terminal-unleashed.md

 * If we are in a session we can detach from it by pressing `ctrl-a` and `d`.
 * To get the of list current sessions type `tmux ls` or `tmux list-sessions`.
-* After know sessions names we can attach to them using `tmux attach -t <name>` or we can kill session via `tmux kill-session -t <name>` command.
+* When we know sessions names we can attach to them using `tmux attach -t <name>` or we can kill session via `tmux kill-session -t <name>` command.

 ## Configuration

-Changes that can make your tmux usage even easier:
+Changes that can make your tmux usage even easier (applied in the configuration,
+default: `~/tmux.conf`).

 * remap `ctrl-b` to `ctrl-a`: `unbind C-b` and `set -g prefix C-a`
 * configuration reload: `bind r source-file ~/.tmux.conf \; display "Reloaded!"`